openfoodfacts/openfoodfacts-ai/docs/reports/2025-12-price-tag-extraction.md

 I uploaded a new version of the dataset, with shuffled samples and all images with maximum size of 1024 (height or width).

-I also added the following improvements to the training script:
+I also added the following improvements to the training script (effective during next run):

 - add a default warmup ratio (ratio of number of steps) of 0.1, instead of a fixed `warmup_steps` value of 5
 - by default, don't shuffle the dataset (we did this before uploading the dataset)
 - set recommended default values recommended by Unsloth:
-    - `lora_dropout=0.05` (instead of 0)
     - `weight_decay=0.01` (instead of 0.001)

+LoRA dropout value was kept to 0.0, as Unsloth training is optimized for a LORA dropout of 0.0.

 Benchmark results (v2.0) using `llm-evals`: